 While we were very enthusiastic about the shift, as I mentioned last time I think that in some ways we might have been going a bit beyond our brief, filling an important, agency-wide void that was being left by an increasingly inward-looking International Headquarters.
 But it was an exciting time for us in SARO.

-Two additional, separate, initiatives were undertaken as measures to address the morale situation inside Plan.
+Two additional, separate, initiatives were undertaken as measures to address the morale situation inside Plan, but these were (in my mind) much more constructive.
 The “Strategic Plan Task Force” had begun to prepare a set of new guiding documents for Plan, including drafts of a “Vision” and a “Mission” (and, later, a “Commitment to Quality” that related to the work of the Quality Council – see below.)
-These statements, which I will quote below, proved to be long-lasting and very effective in building unity of purpose across the organization:
+These statements, which I will quote, proved to be long-lasting and very effective in building unity of purpose across the organization:

 - Plan’s vision is of a world in which all children realise their full potential in societies which respect people’s rights and dignity;